 Suppose that the statement of the Corollary is wrong and for example the right end b of the maximal interval I{max} is smaller then $\sup J$ (right point in the time domain J).
-Then the fact that the orbit O+ is contained in a compact $C \subset G$ implies that the closure $\overline{O+}$ of O+ is compact.
+Then the fact that the orbit O+ is contained in a compact $C \subset G$ implies that the closure of O+ belongs to C: $\overline{O+} \subset C$ and is compact (colsed and bounded.
 It implies by Lemma 4.9, that the solution can be extended to the point b.
 It is a contradiction, because the maximal interval must be open.

-Or we just can extend the solution from t = b further to a larger interal $[b, b + \varepsilon)$ by applying the existence theorem for the initial point (b, x(b)).
+We can also extend the solution from $t = b < \sup(J)$ further to a larger interal $[b, b + \varepsilon)$ by applying the existence theorem for the initial point (b, x(b)).
 It is also a contradiction.

-Lecture 15 Summary of Lecture 14
+Lecture 11 Summary of Lecture 10

+0. Nullclines, Grobman Hartman theorem and their applications.

 1. Existence theorems.
-Proof of uniqueness of solutions in the case of locally Lipschitz right hand side in the differential equation.

-- 2. Maximal solutions.
-Examples. - 3.
-Extension of a trajectory with compact closure of the orbit in the domain to the boundary point of the open existence interval. - 4.
-"Eternal" existence time for solution with an orbit contained in a compact. - 5.
-How to show that an orbit is contained in a compact without solving the equation.
-Method with test functions.
+2. Maximal solutions.
+Examples.

+3. Extension of a trajectory with compact closure of the orbit in the domain - to the boundary point of the open existence interval.

+4. "Eternal" existence time for solution with an orbit contained in a compact.

-How to show that a solution has the orbit inside a compact set?
+How to show that a solution has the orbit inside a compact set without solving the equation?